wzulfikar/lifelog/uncategorized/index.md

 # Uncategorized

-Here are things that I wrote
+Here are things that I wrote. use pull request instead of sync